Running Shoe Rotation: Rotate Your Shoes For Better Running

 #2: Rotating Your Running Shoes Can Prolong the Life of Your Running Shoes

-Most running shoe experts say that rotating your running shoes prolongs the life of the shoe by giving the EVA foam in the midsole ample time (at least 24 hours) to rebound between runs before getting compressed again.
+Most running shoe experts say that rotating your running shoes prolongs the shoe’s life by giving the EVA foam in the midsole ample time (at least 24 hours) to rebound between runs before getting compressed again.

 This can prevent the premature breakdown of the materials.